8 out of 10 websites use PHP in some capacity.

 Another important thing to consider is location.
 We won’t go too deep into which state has the highest salaries because the numbers are very inconsistent.

-PHP Salary in the US by Experience Level
+PHP Developer Salary in the US by Experience Level

 If you’re new to hiring software developers, it can be frustrating trying to figure out who you’re hiring — a junior, mid-tier, or senior developer.